boytchev/disfigure/docs/userguide.md

 and `Child` &ndash; [see it](../examples/figure-create-basic.html).
 The optional parameter *height* defines the height of a figure in meters &ndash; [see it](../examples/figure-create-height.html).
-By default a man is 1.80m, a woman is 1.70m and a child is 1.35m.
+By default, a man is 1.80m, a woman is 1.70m and a child is 1.35m.

 ```js
 var man = new Happy.Man( 1.90 );